Spring Garden Revival

 Rockport Conservation Commission Requirements for New Lawn Installation Near Protected Areas

-Lawn installation near wetlands, vernal pools, or other protected resources in Rockport is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn installation near wetlands, vernal pools, streams, or other protected resources in Rockport is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI or RDA) are required for work within 25-100 feet of these areas.
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of resource areas.
 Seasonal restrictions may apply, especially during wildlife breeding periods (March-August for birds, March-June for vernal pools).
-Soil stabilization and erosion control are mandatory, particularly on clay/glacial till prone to runoff.
-Protect mature trees and coordinate with the Conservation Commission for inspection schedules and documentation.
-For more information, contact:
+Soil stabilization and erosion control are critical, particularly on clay/glacial till prone to runoff.
+Protect mature trees and coordinate with the Conservation Commission for properties near sensitive habitats.
+Immediate stabilization measures, such as silt fences and straw wattles, are required for multi-day installations.
+Advance consultation and documentation are necessary for compliance.

 Rockport Conservation Commission